 Fan of carrot cake?
 Check out these carrot cake donuts!

-Why We Love Carrot Cake Banana Bread
+Why We Love This Carrot Cake Banana Bread

-- Great way to use overripe bananas
+- Banana bread is a great way to use overripe bananas.

-- It’s prepped in about 10 minutes and the hardest part is waiting for it to bake
+- It’s prepped in about 10 minutes and the hardest part is waiting for it to bake.

-How to Make It
+How To Make It

 Full details are in the recipe card below, but here are the basics: